capstanlqc/omegat-guides/docs/_includes/omt-inst-verif-macos.md

     > Platform: [your operating system]
     > Java: 11.0.19 amd64

 You're done now.
 You can start using OmegaT 5.7.2.
-Please do not forget to [set your user name in OmegaT](#your-user-nameid).